6 months

 Simple, proactive home management

 I designed VillaKeep, a mobile-first app to help track what you own, plan ahead for big costs, and shop smart for replacements and repairs.
-It’s designed for people who aren’t super tech-savvy—clear hierarchies, simple flows, and only the most relevant info.
+It’s designed for people who aren’t super tech-savvy, with clear hierarchies, simple flows, and only the most relevant info.

 Ran competitive analysis and tested Centriq (their closest competitor)